GokulavasanS/100daycodingchellenge/README.md

 # 100daycodingchallenge
-Here I'm going to start my 100 Day Coding Challenge, an initiative to help me improve my coding skills by practicing consistently for 100 days.
-The goal of this challenge is to code for at least an hour every day for 100 days, and to document my progress in this repository by committing my code changes regularly.
+Embarking on a thrilling quest to hone my craft, I will unleash my coding prowess for a hundred days straight, and chronicle my epic journey in this repository by sharing one masterpiece of code every day.